-A SoFi Checking and Savings® online bank account makes it easy to manage your money by allowing you to earn up to up to 3.25% APY, save, and spend, all in one account.
+A SoFi Checking and Savings® online bank account makes it easy to manage your money by allowing you to earn up to 4.00% APY, save, and spend, all in one account.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member